vr-pan-junjun/vr-pan-junjun.github.io/content/authors/赵成凯/_index.md

 ---
 # Display name
-title: ChengKai Zhao
+title: Chengkai Zhao 赵成凯
 # Full Name (for SEO)
-first_name: ChengKai
+first_name: Chengkai
 last_name: Zhao

 # Is this the primary user of the site?